Shareholder Yield Letter

 Results So Far

-Here is a table with the best ans worst performers to date:
+Here is a table with the best and worst performers to date:

 Final Thoughts

-It’s still early, but performance has been strong and is moving in the right direction.
+It’s still early, but performance has been strong and is moving in the right direction, including a dividend yield of just under 5%.

 Stay patient.
 Stick to the strategy.
 The best results come over time.